stallmanwotr/reactnd-flashcards/README.md

 in the _Building Projects with Native Code_ tab.

 ## Notes:
-* The app has only been tested for Android by running in Android Stuido (a virtual Pixel 1 device).
+* The app has only been tested for Android by running in Android Stuido (a Pixel 1 virtual device).
-* There is some initial test data loaded (2 decks).
-To make testing easier, it wouldn't be included if the app was officially released.
+* There is some initial test data loaded (2 decks), to make testing easier.
+It wouldn't be included if the app was officially released.

-## Screenshot
+## Screenshots

 ![Screenshot 1](./screenshot1.png?raw=true)a
 ![Screenshot 2](./screenshot2.png?raw=true)